-To develop in students an understanding of fundamental and intermediate concepts in micro and macroeconomic analysis; to equip students with a range of appropriate analytical skills, including descriptive, graphical and mathematical methods; to develop the capacity to apply analytical techniques to real world problems.
+This module allows students to develop an understanding of fundamental and intermediate concepts in micro and macroeconomic analysis by equipping them with a range of appropriate analytical skills, including descriptive, graphical and mathematical methods.
+This allows students to develop the capacity to apply analytical techniques to real world problems.

 Principal Learning Outcomes